rclone/rclone/docs/content/flags.md

       --http-no-head                                        Don't use HEAD requests
-      --http-no-slash                                       Set this if the site doesn't end directories with / --http-url string                                     URL of HTTP host to connect to --internetarchive-access-key-id string                IAS3 Access Key
+      --http-no-slash                                       Set this if the site doesn't end directories with / --http-url string                                     URL of HTTP host to connect to --imagekit-encoding Encoding                          The encoding for the backend (default Slash,LtGt,DoubleQuote,Dollar,Question,Hash,Percent,BackSlash,Del,Ctl,InvalidUtf8,Dot,SquareBracket)
+      --imagekit-endpoint string                            You can find your ImageKit.io URL endpoint in your [dashboard](https://imagekit.io/dashboard/developer/api-keys)
+      --imagekit-only-signed Restrict unsigned image URLs   If you have configured Restrict unsigned image URLs in your dashboard settings, set this to true
+      --imagekit-private-key string                         You can find your ImageKit.io private key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys)
+      --imagekit-public-key string                          You can find your ImageKit.io public key in your [dashboard](https://imagekit.io/dashboard/developer/api-keys)
+      --imagekit-upload-tags string                         Tags to add to the uploaded files, e.g. "tag1,tag2" --imagekit-versions                                   Include old versions in directory listings --internetarchive-access-key-id string                IAS3 Access Key
       --internetarchive-disable-checksum                    Don't ask the server to test against MD5 checksum calculated by rclone (default true)
-      --internetarchive-encoding MultiEncoder               The encoding for the backend (default Slash,LtGt,CrLf,Del,Ctl,InvalidUtf8,Dot)
+      --internetarchive-encoding Encoding                   The encoding for the backend (default Slash,LtGt,CrLf,Del,Ctl,InvalidUtf8,Dot)
       --internetarchive-endpoint string                     IAS3 Endpoint (default "https://s3.us.archive.org")
       --internetarchive-front-endpoint string               Host of InternetArchive Frontend (default "https://archive.org") --internetarchive-secret-access-key string            IAS3 Secret Key (password)